 - Delinquent Hair: He sports a mohawk, adding to his skinhead-like look.

-- Enemy Mine: Played With.
-When Renji and Rukia get angry at Uryu for joining the Vandenreich, he admits the Sternritter are angry too and offers to help them kill him.
+- Enemy Mine: When Renji and Rukia get angry at Uryu for joining the Vandenreich, he admits the Sternritter are angry too and offers to help them kill him.
 Renji and Rukia aren't impressed.

 - Finger Poke of Doom: "Burner Finger" is the name he gives to the stream of fire beams that shoot from the tips of his fingers.
 It increases with power the more fingers he uses to perform it.
 He tears through Hitsugaya's chest with it and it might be the power that demolished Kira's torso.